JRCSTU/CO2MPAS-TA/README.rst

    - 4 GB RAM (more recommended),
    - 4 GB hard disk storage for installing the software,
    - Execution-rights to the installation folder (but no Admin-rights),
-   - (optional) Excel, to view & edit simulation’s input and output files.
+   - (optional) Excel, to view & edit simulation’s input and output files,
-   - Chrome/Firefox/Safari/Edge or IExplore 10+
+   - Chrome/Firefox/Safari/Edge or IExplore 10+.

 Ordinary (for developers and/or researchers)
 --------------------------------------------
 .. _start-install-dev:

 To install |co2mpas| use (with root privileges):

 .. code-block:: console